raquo/Laminar/README.md

       .fold((a: Int, b: Int) => a + b, seed = 0)

     val node = div(
-      cls := "Counter" // this does not need to be in a separate .apply() call, just for aesthetics )(
+      className := "Counter" // this does not need to be in a separate .apply() call, just for aesthetics )(
       button(onClick --> $decClick, "–"),
       child <-- $count.map(count => span(s" :: $count ($label) :: ")),